 Soft, chewy, and no chill-time required.
 Bake up these Decadent White Chocolate and Cranberry Oatmeal Cookies for a holiday treat without a lot of fuss!

 As the weather turns colder, you can count on us to turn on the oven to begin our holiday baking.
 We start by filling cookie jars with great flavored cookie combinations and festive treats for family, friends, grandchildren, or others stopping by.

 One of our favorites these white chocolate and cranberry oatmeal cookies.
 Cookies loaded with Christmasy wintery flavors that bake up into a soft, chewy cookie that everyone will love!
 They take only 30 minutes for the first batch to appear from the oven, and they stay fresh-tasting for up to a week, so they’re perfect for making ahead to have ready for impromptu visits, snacking, or an indulgent dessert after meals.

 We believe cooking should be fun, but we also know it can sometimes be intimidating, especially when cooking gluten-free.
 That’s why we strive to help home cooks of all levels learn, practice and grow their basic skills through easy (always gluten-free) recipes that help make cooking an enjoyable experience.
 Follow us on Facebook to be among the first to watch!

 See something you liked during a video?
 Shop the Faves for all the brands we recommend.

 Our inspiration for these decadent White Chocolate and Cranberry Oatmeal Cookies was discovered in the December 2021 cookbook featured in our GfreeCookbook Club book review.
 We referenced the eBook recipe making it two times; first, substituting our Gluten-Free Cake Flour Blend for the author’s gluten-free flour blend and replacing Agave for the honey because our honey bottle was empty.
-Then our second batch of the recipe was made using GF Jules Gluten-Free Flour Blend and eliminating the xanthan gum.
+Then our second recipe batch was made using GF Jules Gluten-Free Flour Blend and eliminating the xanthan gum.
 In both instances, the cookies baked up beautifully.

 The GfreeDeliciously Gluten-Free Cake Flour Blend